 What, you do not have a hat lying around to use on your snowman?
-Make your own!
-This project will give you a chance to recycle some materials.
-While woolen hats can be used in snowman apparel, I prefer the traditional black top hat.
-An example is shown in my picture here, which features the final version... of the snowman presented in this tutorial.
+Make your own with some recycled materials.
+While woolen hats can be used in snowman apparel, try the traditional black top hat, seen above.

-Find an empty flower pot lying around your storage shed.
-I found a plastic pot that had just about the right dimensions for my project: 12 inches across at the rim, 8 inches across at the bottom, and of sufficient height.
-Because of the way it flares out at the rim -- creating something like the look of a brim -- it makes a more convincing top hat than most flower pots would.
+Find an empty flower pot lying around your storage shed: 12 inches across at the rim, 8 inches across at the bottom should do the trick.
+If you have a plastic ones that flares out around the edge, it makes a more convincing top hat.

 Cut out the shape you just outlined and glue it to the tub.
 Spray-paint the hat black.

 This is great for a smaller snowman.
 For the crown, use a small-sized coffee can; for the brim, an old Frisbee.
 Place the can in the middle of the Frisbee and trace a line, just as was suggested above.
 Using this mark as a guide, cut the middle out of the Frisbee.
 Now cut the curved edge off the Frisbee, so that you essentially end up with a flat, wheel-shaped figure.
 Again, a Dremel tool is very handy for making such cuts, but you can improvise using a hacksaw, Exacto knife, etc.